George A. Pérez ’78, Chair

 Saul Alvarado ’00

-Saul is responsible for developing the strategic framework to improve growth and utilization of E&I’s facilities category contract portfolio, with a focus on establishing, enhancing, and negotiating regional and national contracts for higher education and K-12 markets.
+Saul Alvarado serves as vice president of facilities at E&I Cooperative Services.
+In this position, he is responsible for developing the strategic framework to improve growth and utilization of the company’s facilities category contract portfolio, with a focus on establishing, enhancing and negotiating regional and national contracts for higher education and K-12 markets.

-Before joining E&I, Saul held various leadership positions at W.W.
-Grainger, Inc., including a role as Sr. National Sales Manager, where he led the company’s largest education contract with over 1,800 customers nationwide.
-He also served as District Sales Manager and Government Sales Manager in Southern California for Grainger Public Sector West where he headed up a top performing team of sales professionals.
+Before joining E&I, Alvarado held various leadership positions, including senior national sales manager, at W.W.
+Grainger, Inc., where he led the company’s largest education contract, with over 1,800 customers nationwide.
+In Southern California, he served as district sales manager and government sales manager for Grainger Public Sector West, where he led a top performing team of sales professionals.

-Prior to joining Grainger in 2009, Saul was Managing Partner at Pinnacle AGI.
-His primary role was representing private and public clients on investment, procurement, and economic development projects.
-He also served as a senior Business/Economic Advisor to three City of Los Angeles Mayors, where he was responsible for various city investments and public procurement contracts that ultimately benefited the public and business communities.
+Prior to joining Grainger in 2009, Alvarado was managing partner at Pinnacle AGI.
+His primary responsibility was representing private and public clients on investment, procurement and economic development projects.
+He has also served as a senior business/economic advisor to three Los Angeles mayors; in this role, he oversaw various city investments and public procurement contracts that ultimately benefited the public and business communities.

-Saul’s philanthropic efforts are focused on education, human health, and development.
-He currently serves on the Board of Directors of The Midnight Mission in Los Angeles, offering 12-step recovery, family living, job training, education, and workforce development programs.
-He serves on the Board of Directors of USC LAA, focused on providing scholarship assistance for the academic advancement of USC students who demonstrate financial need or merit.
-He also served on the Board of Trustees of the California Masonic Foundation, making a profound difference for public schools in communities across California.
+Alvarado’s philanthropic efforts are focused on education, human health and development.
+He currently serves on the board of directors of L.A.’s The Midnight Mission, which provides 12-step recovery, family living, job training, education and workforce development programs.
+In addition, he has served on the board of trustees of the California Masonic Foundation, which is making a profound difference for public schools across California.

-Saul graduated from the University of Southern California (USC) with a bachelor’s degree in Public Policy & Administration.
+Alvarado graduated from the USC Price School of Public Policy with a bachelor’s degree in public policy & administration.
 He is also a graduate of the Southern California Leadership Network Class XIV.

 Claudia S. Bodan ’01

-In addition to her service on the LAA Board of Directors and the LAA Gala Committee, Bodan has served as the president of the Los Angeles chapter of the National Latina Business Women Association.
-She is also a past California state president of DECA/ DEX, a marketing organization designed to help college students develop their business communication skills.
-She has also served on numerous committees and boards, including the National Association Women Business Owners, the Los Angeles Latino Chamber of Commerce and the Los Angeles Minority Business Opportunity Center, and is an active member of many Los Angeles-based community and business organizations.
+Bodan has served as the president of the Los Angeles chapter of the National Latina Business Women’s Association, and as the California state president for DECA/DEX a marketing organization that helps college students develop their business community skills.
+The current chair of the Los Angeles Latino Business Chamber of Commerce Advisory Board, she has served on numerous boards and committees, including HOPE, NAWBO LA, LA Minority Business Opportunity Center, BizFed, LAEDC and others.
+She is a servant leader who is an active member and volunteer of many community and business organizations throughout Los Angeles.

 Robert Campos ’91